panulogic/cisf/README.md

 ##### A) With Node.js

+    const
-    const { ok, not, x, is, fails, Type}
+    { ok, not, x, fails, eq, neq, A, Type, log, err, r, path, fs, r, w
+     }
     = require ('CISF');

-The module CISF.js exports an object with 6 methods shown above.
-But you can  easily take in just the functions you want to use with the ES6 destructuring assignment.
+The module CISF.js exports an object with the API-functions shown above.
+You  can  easily take in just the functions you want  with  ES6 destructuring assignment.
 For instance:

     const { ok, x }  = require ('CISF');

-might be all you mostly use.
+might be what you mostly use.

 ##### B) With  browser

-If CISF.js detects it is not
+If cisf.js detects it is not
-running in Node.js it stores its API-functions into the global variable "CISF" which you can then access like shown here from within an
+running in Node.js it stores its API-functions into  global variable "CISF", which you can then access from within your
 HTML-page:

     <script src="CISF.js"></script>